We’ve all been told never to judge a book by its cover, but let’s get real – everybody does it, and often for good reason.

 REASON #05: It’ll work wonders for your reputation.
 As Google’s study showed, snap judgements happen in the blink of an eye, and first impressions always matter.
 Minimalist design is inextricably linked to sophistication, professionalism and the general sense of ‘these people know what they’re doing’.
 All of the above can be achieved by simply stripping everything back to the bare essentials, and focussing on what your website is for.
 By doing this, your website will become known as a reliable, useful and interesting an place to be.

 Not sure how to go about simplifying your website?
-Or are you just starting out and need a hand getting your site up and running?
-Our creatives here at (hug) can sort you out with a sleek, responsive, no-nonsense website at a price that SMEs can afford.
+Or are you just starting out and need a hand getting your small business website up and running?
+Our small business website design experts here at (hug) can sort you out with a sleek, responsive, no-nonsense website at a price that SMEs can afford.
 Give us a shout and tell us what you need.